ThatOneCalculator/riesketcher/riesketcher.typ

 /// - end (number): Where to end drawing bars.
 /// - n (number): Number of bars
 /// - y-scale (number): Y scale of bars.
-/// - hand (string): Where points are derrived from.
+/// - method (string): Where points are derrived from.
 Can be "left", "mid"/"midpoint", or "right".
 /// - transparency (number): Transparency fill of bars.
 /// - dot-radius (number): Radius of dots.
 /// - plot (boolean): Whether to add plot of the function.